Basis-Theory/basistheory-integration-guides/collections/guides/own_your_encryption_keys/index.md

 ## Encrypt Your Data

 Now that we have generated an encryption key, we need to actually encrypt the data.
 The Encryption Service can be used independently of the Provider Key Service.
-If you want to construct a Provider Encryptuon Key and pass it to the Encryption Service, it will still work as long as all of the required properties of the Provider Encryption Key are populated.
+If you want to construct a Provider Encryption Key and pass it to the Encryption Service, it will still work as long as all required properties of the Provider Encryption Key are populated.

-In order to utilize the Encryption Service, you need to setup an Encryption Factory and register it with the Encryption Service.
+In order to utilize the Encryption Service, you need to set up an Encryption Factory and register it with the Encryption Service.
 This allows you to register multiple encryption solutions to encrypt and decrypt your data with your services of choice.

-We will setup a simple Encryption Factory which will deserialize and read the RSA key we wrote to the Provider Key ID in the previous step.
+We will set up a simple Encryption Factory which will deserialize and read the RSA key we wrote to the Provider Key ID in the previous step.

 ```csharp
 public class RSAEncryptionFactory : IEncryptionFactory